BrandonDusseau/np2-wallboard/README.md

 These steps are only necessary if building the application from source.
 If you are using a release package as suggested in _Usage_, you should ignore this section.

-1. Install nodejs (tested on version 13.x)
+1. Install nodejs (tested on Node 20).
+If using nvm, run `nvm use` from the project directory instead.
+You may be prompted to install the required version.
-2. Install gulp-cli: `npm install --global gulp-cli`
+2. Install dependencies: `npm install`
-3. Navigate your terminal to this directory and run `gulp`
+3. Navigate your terminal to this directory and run `npx gulp`

 ### Attributions ###
 This project utilizes icon fonts found on [Fontello](http://fontello.com).